leighseverson/purexposure/README.md

 For documentation of raw PUR data, you can reference the Pesticide Use Report Data User Guide & Documentation document published by the CA Department of Pesticide Regulation.
-The file is saved as “cd\_doc.pdf in any”pur\[year\].zip" file between 1990 and 2015 found here:
+The file is saved as “cd\_doc.pdf” in any “pur\[year\].zip” file between 1990 and 2015 found here:
 <ftp://transfer.cdpr.ca.gov/pub/outgoing/pur_archives/>.

 #### Cleaned data